jon-grangien/OpenGL-mandelbulb-explorer/README.md

 Build for Linux and tested on Arch Linux.
 Mac support limited.
 Windows not implemented due to lack of interest.

 ## Dependencies and installing
-- OpenGL
+- OpenGL 3.3+ (GLSL 330)
-- GLFW (included)
+- GLFW (included submodule)
 - GLEW
 - GLM

-To get GLFW, clone the repository recursively
+To install the applied version of GLFW, clone the repository recursively

 ```sh
 git clone <this-repo> --recursive